sonic-net/SONiC/doc/grpc_client/design_doc.md

         soc_ipv4: <soc IP>
     ```
 - The update_control_plane_nat_acls in caclmgrd will look for the above configuration and upon getting the config, it will add the POSTROUTING nat rules
+- Currently NAT rules for trapping the SNMP packets coming in the front panel interface in the linux network namespace and sent to the docker0 subnet 240.12.1.x.
+The NAT which are present are for SNMP packets, which are UDP + dest port 161
+- Adding this new POSTROUTING rule should not cause any issues to the forwarding behavior

 #### Rationale